- ca. 2000-2010 (Creation)

-In 1999-2000, the University recognized some 75 different student health andedicated to religious and spiritual practice.
+In 1999-2000, the University recognized some 75 different religious and spiritual groups on campus.
 The Campus Chaplains’ Association has grown to include spiritual leaders of more than 20 denominations, including all of the world’s major religions, making it one of the most diverse organizations of its kind.

 Given the historical relationships between the U of T’s federated colleges and Christian churches, there has emerged, quite naturally, some concern for equity among non-Christian groups.
 This has taken the form, primarily, of the demand for prayer and worship space on campus.

 Throughout the 1990s, the University of Toronto has taken a number of steps to accommodate the spiritual needs of the community: